MengRe/PasswordManagement/README.md

   * data storage :  Using  (website, nickname,email, password) to store an account, all accounts are packed in data structure'list'
-  * a dict to store the number of characters that every item has in an account , the dict is collections.default default value is {char_web: 10, char_nickname: 15, char_email: 30, char_passw: 20}
+  * a dict to store the number of characters that every item has in an account , the dict is collections.default. default value is {char_web: 10, char_nickname: 15, char_email: 30, char_passw: 20}

  ## command line parameters